-The Associate Director of Student Retention and Success, the Career Services Manager, and the Personal Counselor are available for classroom presentations on topics of interest and concern to students.
-The Associate Director of Student Retention and Success addresses academic support concerns; the Career Services Manager makes presentations on résumé writing and job interviewing techniques; and the Personal Counselor offers explanations about various mental health issues and what to expect when meeting with various mental health professionals.
+The Dean of Student Affairs or the Senior Academic Advisor and Support Coordinator, the Career Services Manager, and the Personal Counselor are available for classroom presentations on topics of interest and concern to students.
+The Dean of Student Affairs or the Senior Academic Advisor and Support Coordinator addresses academic support concerns; the Career Services Manager makes presentations on résumé writing and job interviewing techniques; and the Personal Counselor offers explanations about various mental health issues and what to expect when meeting with various mental health professionals.